ms/buildtogether.tech/rules-joining/index.md

 1. Search first.
 :   Whatever question you have, the odds are pretty good that someone has asked
-    it before, or has opened an issue about it or discussed it in the project chat.
-It should only take a minute to find out if the project is well organized (<span x="communicate"/>), and if you mention what you searched for when you do ask a question, people will probably point you in the right direction when they answer.
+    it before, opened an issue about it, or discussed it in the project chat.
+    If the project is well organized it should only take a minute to find out (<span x="communicate"/>), and if you mention what you searched for when you do ask a question, people will probably point you in the right direction when they answer.

 2. But do ask.
 :   The biggest mistake I've seen newcomers to a project make is to spend hours